Imagine you were asked to speak at an event. How would you prepare?

-These four best practices will help you improve the impact of your sales process across your team and customer base.
+These best practices will help you improve the impact of your sales process across your team and customer base.

 1. Analyze your current sales process.

-One way to analyze the success of your current sales process is to observe reps as they work through the sales process.
+One way to analyze the success of your current sales process is to observe reps as they work through the process.